capitalJT/design-language-system/README.md

-# Welcome to the AJMN DLS project!
+# Welcome to the DLS project!

 ###Introduction###

 DLS is short for Design Language System.
-Al Jazeera's Design Language Sysytem is a living, breathing dynamic style guide for the design of our products.
+Its a living, breathing dynamic style guide for the design of our products.
 We wish to give our products a unique but consistent look and feel.
 Our DLS describes choices for design aspects such as colour schemes, patterns, templates, and layouts.

 ###Goals###